 Well, that is primarily based on your choice of exercises along with the amount of weight, stress, and resistance your vest provides.

 The main reason for the increase in strength and muscle is due to the weight being something your body needs to adapt to.

-When your body adapts to stress, it gets stronger and bigger – as muscle breaks down it eventually rebuilds.
+When your body adapts to stress, it gets stronger and bigger.

-Whenever you see very skinny people, their bones are protruding and they may seem brittle or weak – this is the result of weak bone and weak muscle.
+Whenever you see very skinny people, their bones tend to protrude and seem brittle or weak.

-Overweight people often have less muscle but due to the size of their bodies and the pressure it puts on their systems, their bones need to be much more dense and capable to withstand the impact of their movements.
+Overweight people often have less muscle, but due to the size of their bodies and the pressure it puts on their systems, their bones need to be denser and capable to withstand the impact of their movements.

-The thing you have to remember is that the weight vest varies your workout routine and makes it so your body does not become accustomed to the same, continuous responses to certain exercises or routines.
+Your weight vest works by not allowing you to become accustomed to the same, continuous responses to certain exercises or routines.